-Our sales team educates doctors in the technology and general application of our Isolator® system, but it is our policy not to educate or train doctors to use our system for the surgical treatment of AF.
+Our sales team educates doctors in the technology and general application of our Isolator® system, but it is our policy not to educate or train doctors to use our system for the ablation of cardiac tissue, except with respect to our Pen, or for the surgical treatment of AF.
 Hospitals and universities offer independent educational programs for the treatment of AF utilizing our Isolator® system, and there is independent doctor-to-doctor training to use our system for the treatment of AF.
 We do not require that doctors who use our Isolator® system have any specific training in the use of our system.
 We cannot assure you that doctors utilizing our Isolator® system are using it correctly.
 Because we rely on training by hospitals and universities and doctor-to-doctor training, we do not control the quality of the training received by the doctors who use our Isolator® system.
 Not requiring training on the use of our Isolator® system may expose us to greater risk of product liability for injuries occurring during procedures utilizing our system.
 If demand for our Isolator® system grows, the increased number of procedures performed using our system may potentially lead to more injuries and an increased risk of product liability.
 In addition, the off-label use of our Isolator® system by the doctors may expose us to greater risks relating to product liability claims.